 Wouldn’t it be great if you could make money in your sleep?

-Passive income strategies: How they can help entrepreneurs
+How passive income strategies can help entrepreneurs

 Passive income is great because it doesn’t require any active input from you.
 Service-based businesses, for example, rely on the service provider’s time and effort to provide said service.
 If you don’t have the time to provide the services, you have no way of generating revenue.